 The Finnish district courts deal with criminal cases, civil cases and petitionary matters.
-There are 20 (1 January, 2019) district courts in Finland.
-A district court is headed by the Chief Judge and the other judges have the title District Judge.
-In certain cases, the district court may also have Lay Judges.
-The cases are handled and resolved either in a session, where the parties are summoned to, or in chambers, where the decision is based solely on documents.
-In simple cases decisions can be made by trainee district judge and by trained office staff.
+There are 20 district courts in Finland (1 January, 2019).
+A district court is headed by a chief judge and the other judges have the title of district judge.
+In certain cases, the district court may also have lay judges.
+Cases are considered and resolved either in a court session, where the parties are summoned to, or in the written procedure, where the decision is based solely on documents.
+In simple cases, decisions can be made by a trainee district judge and by trained office staff.

-The registries of the district courts are open during the regular business hours of state agencies, that is, between 8 a.m. and 4:15 p.m.
-From the registry customers can receive information and technical advice in procedural questions.
-The courts will not provide legal advice; there are legal aid offices, attorney’s offices and other legal services offices for this purpose.
+The registries of district courts are open during the regular office hours of state agencies between 8.00 and 16.15.
+At the registry, customers can receive information and technical advice in procedural questions.
+The courts do not provide legal advice; there are legal aid offices, attorney’s offices and other offices that provide legal services.

-In a civil case, a dispute between private individuals or corporations is decided impartially by the court.
-The matter may pertain e.g. to tort liability, inheritance disputes, the cancellation of a transaction or the rent for an appartment.
+In a civil case, a dispute between private individuals or corporations is decided impartially by a court.
+The matter may pertain, for example, to tort liability, inheritance disputes, cancellation of a transaction, or the rent for an apartment.

-In a criminal case, the district court hears charges against a person e.g. for theft, driving while intoxicated, assault or some other punishable act.
-Normally, also the victim’s (injured party’s) claim for compensation is decided in connection with the criminal case.
+In a criminal case, a district court hears charges against a person, for example for theft, driving while intoxicated, assault, or some other punishable act.
+Normally, the victim’s (injured party’s) claim for compensation is also decided in connection with the hearing of a criminal case.

-This website contains general information on the activities of the district courts.
-Special cases and exceptions have been omitted.
-You will not necessarily be able to take care of your judicial problems in a district court without a competent legal counsel merely by reference to this website.
+This website contains general information about the activities of the district courts.
+Information about special cases and exceptions has been omitted.
+You will not necessarily be able to have your judicial problems dealt with in a district court merely based on the information provided on this website, without turning to a competent legal counsel.

 The Ministry of Justice assumes no responsibility for possible errors in the contents of this website.